TheInformationParty/software_dev/README.md

 # software_dev
-This is the primary location for the development of the software platform Lets get this software development started!
+This is the primary location for the development of the software platform.
+Lets get this software development started!